rick-r/marriage-figaro-norway/captions.md

 Ed aspettaste il giorno
 fissato a le sue nozze
 per parlarmi di questo?
-"You wait until the day of his wedding to tell me about this?"
+You wait until the day of his wedding to tell me about this?

 MARCELLINA: